1. Q: What is PCI DSS Compliance?

 3. Q: How can we validate PCI DSS compliance?

-All you need to do is confirm that you have certain safeguards in place by following the steps as described in
+All you need to do is check and ensure you have certain safeguards in place by following the steps as described in

 4. Q: What are safeguards?